 - Work-life balance.
 If this means there is no work-life balance in the call center industry, then this is false.
 It really depends on the employee and the company, and this isn’t at all absent.
 The call center industry is just like any other industry, the only difference is, we do no bring work home.
 We login, we logout, then we spending time with our family and friends, party, etc, with some amount of compromise for scheduling the activity.

 - There is no career in the call center industry. – This is not true, there is, if you know how to play the game well.
 It’s all about performance – that is your key to success, plus initiative, presence, presentation, interest, passion, skill, competence – I think you already know what I’m getting at here – it’s a lot of hard work – just like in any other industry.
 People who claim there is no career in the call center industry has no idea what they are talking about.

-There are many other stories, beliefs, rumors, myths and facts about the call center industry that only we call center employees know and can understand.
-Anyone who wants to work in this industry needs to understand it too, else, just like a few friends and colleagues I’ve known, they will just leave not knowing they actually full control of their career if only they worked hard and studied the culture, practices, and environment deeper.
+There are many other stories, beliefs, rumors, myths and facts about the call center industry that only we call center employees know and understand.
+Anyone who wants to work in this industry needs to understand it too, else, just like a few friends and colleagues I’ve known, they will just leave not knowing they actually have full control of their career if only they worked hard and studied the culture, practices, and environment deeper.